wingify/vwo-fme-go-sdk/README.md

 ```

-## How to Setup Gateway Service
+## How to Setup VWO Gateway Service

-To Setup the Gateway Service, refer to [this](https://hub.docker.com/r/wingifysoftware/vwo-fme-gateway-service)
+To Setup the VWO Gateway Service, refer to [this](https://hub.docker.com/r/wingifysoftware/vwo-fme-gateway-service).

 ## Contributing